EBISPOT/OLS-graphview/README.md

 # License
 The plugin is released under the Apache License Version 2.0.
 You can find more about it at http://www.apache.org/licenses/LICENSE-2.0 or within the license file of the repository.

-# visjs
+# Dependencies
+* **JQuery:** Is used by the plugin (version 1.7+) https://jquery.com
-The plugin uses visjs as mention multiple times.
+* **visjs:** The plugin uses visjs as mention multiple times.
 The library has a lot more to offer than 'just' network graphs, so if you are interested, check it out at http://visjs.org.
+* **awesomeplete:** Is used as a autocomplete js library for the searchbox (https://leaverou.github.io/awesomplete/)